 - Insulate pipes throughout the building.

-- Keep temperatures in the building above freezing at all times.
+- Keep temperatures in the building above 55 degrees at all times.

 - Install a monitoring system to alert someone if the building’s temperature falls below a predetermined temperature.